The Real Website Design Timeline

 Your website doesn’t need months to be built.

-It just needs the right window.
+It just needs the right two-week window.

 Kayla Wright